mchozhang/SinsOnTwitter/deploy/README.md

 - [X] Test overall script
 - [] Write Deployment Steps in Report

-# Deployment Setup (Runing This Provisioning on your computer)
+# Deployment Setup (running orchestration setup from scratch)
 1. Ensure that ansible is installed on your linux machine
 2. Adjust/Set the following parameters in the variables folder (do not change anything else):
 	- couchdbDetails.yaml